 Spain Movistar TV (Imagenio) EPG

-RE: Spain Movistar TV (Imagenio) EPG - Added by Phill Lavender about 8 years ago
+RE: Spain Movistar TV (Imagenio) EPG - Added by Phill Lavender over 8 years ago

 I was trawling through some old file and came across this.

 A couple of years ago when I lived in Spain I wrote most (functioned at least) of an XMLTV parser for Imagenio/Movistar which takes XML files that are multicast and extracts them to xmltv format.
 It was never perfect (configuration, and generally my perl probably have issues) but it met my needs.
 The URLs are hard coded in the perl script for the Madrid area.
 (Different multicasts are used for different broadcast regions as far as I could gather at the time).
 The channel list in Madrid used to multicast on 22.214.171.124 and program details where on 126.96.36.199/131 ( for today/tomorrow).

 I based it on the xmltv parsers tv_grab_es_laguiatv by CandU and tv_grab_es from Ramon Roca so most, if not all, the credit should go to them. ( I just added the multicast and the specific XML parts)

 No idea if this still even works !

 It was my original intention to give this to xmltv and maintain it for their releases, but I never quite finished it and no longer live in Spain so I can't contribute to it's maintenance.
 Anyone who wants to take it on can do so.
 I will help if I can.